Student-led PR for organizations in need

-Agency is a senior-level, capstone course that provides public relations and communications support to area organizations.
-During the semester students work together to create communication plans and campaigns based on the individual needs of the client.
-The fast-paced nature of the course and the demands of working with clients, encourages the the highest level of professionalism, performance, and strategic thinking.
+Launched in 2017, Agency is a senior-level, capstone undergraduate public relations course that provides public relations and communications support to area organizations.
+Through an online application process, any organization may apply to be an Agency client.
+Once selected, students work together over a 16-week semester to create communication plans and campaigns based on the individual needs of the client.
+The fast-paced nature of the course and the demands of working with clients, encourages the the highest level of professionalism, performance and strategic thinking.
 Each course is supervised by an account director who serves as both an instructor or record and client liaison.
-Director's guide student work, while monitoring progress and deliverables to the client.
-Agency concludes with a formal student presentation to the client, with all materials and rights to work passed to the client for use.
+Account director's guide student work, while monitoring progress and deliverables.
+Agency concludes with a formal student presentation (pitch) to the client, with all materials and rights to work passed to the client for use.

-Clients range from small start-ups and programs to well-established organizations.
-The criteria for becoming an Agency client are based on need and prioritized through an application process.
-Each semester, clients are selected and matched with an Agency class of up to 20 students.
+Clients range from small start-ups to well-established organizations.
+The criteria for being an Agency client are based on need and prioritized through an online application process.
+Each semester, clients are selected and matched with a 20-student Agency class.

-At the start of the semester, clients and Agency students meet to discuss needs and goals.
-Depending on the needs of the client, a meeting schedule may be established to keep in regular communication throughout the process.
+At the start of the semester, clients and students meet to discuss the needs and goals of the organization, and keep in regular communication throughout the process.
 At the end of the semester, clients are given a final communication plan or campaign presented by students.
 During the presentations clients can ask questions and offer feedback.

-Clients are provided with copies of all materials, plans, prototypes, etc. The rights to all work are also given to the client for immediate use.
+Clients are given copies of all materials, plans, prototypes, etc. The rights to all work are also given to the client for immediate use.
 Clients may select students from Agency for internships or to hire to help implement the strategies and tactics presented at the end of the semester.
-Upon completion of this class the majority of students will graduate with a bachelors’ of science in mass communication and are seen as independent contractors unaffiliated with Agency, The Richard T. Robertson School, and Virginia Commonwealth University.
+Upon completion of this class the majority of students will graduate with a bachelors of science in mass communication and are seen as independent contractors unaffiliated with Agency, the Richard T. Robertson School of Media and Culture and Virginia Commonwealth University.

 Agency students are senior mass communication majors focused on the study and practice of public relations.
-Students are only permitted to take Agency after completing prerequisite courses in the program.
-These include Communication Ethics and Law; PR Writing, Media Relations; Graphic Design and Production; Social Media; Professionalism, Case Studies, Crisis Communication and Research.
-Students also complete public relations electives like Sports and Entertainment PR; Special Events; etc. to explore different skillsets required in the industry.
+Students are only permitted to take Agency after completing prerequisite courses in the program, which include: Communication Ethics and Law; PR Writing, Media Relations; Graphic Design and Production; Social Media; Professionalism, Case Studies, Crisis Communication and Research.
+Students also complete public relations electives like Sports and Entertainment PR and Special Events to explore different skills required by the pr industry.

-In Agency, students will apply what they have learned about public relations theory and methods through the semester-long development of a strategic communications plan or campaign.
-Special attention to the planning process, including issues analysis, application of public relations, and research methods are also implemented.
+In Agency students apply theory and methods to develop a strategic communications plan or campaign.
+Special attention to the planning process, including issues analysis, application of public relations and research methods are also implemented.

 Agency account directors are highly qualified industry experts hand selected to manage the relationship between the students and client.
-Account directors also function to support the overall framework of the class by assigning teams, coordinating instruction, monitoring progress and project development.
+Account directors also function to support the overall framework of the class by helping to choose a client, assigning teams, coordinating instruction and monitoring progress and project development.

 Account directors support the learning functions of the class as the official instructor of record, both generating assessments and assigning final grades to groups and individuals.

-Diana Burkett, Adjunct Professor, Director, Communications and Enrollment Management with VCU School of Education
+Diana Burkett, Adjunct Professor, Robertson School; Director, Communications and Enrollment Management, VCU School of Education

-Jeff Caldwell, Adjunct Professor, Director of External Affairs with the Virginia Department of Emergency Management
+Jeff Caldwell, Adjunct Professor, Robertson School; Director of External Affairs, Virginia Department of Emergency Management

-Agency is a VCU Service-Learning course designed to serve area programs and organizations.Through client research, planning, materials development, and a final communications plan, each student will complete a minimum 20-hours of community service.
+Agency is a Robertson School VCU Service-Learning course designed to serve area programs and organizations.Through client research, planning, materials development and a final communications plan, each student will complete a minimum 20-hours of community service.